I’ve just returned from our local boulangerie and was elated to find myself on this misty morning surrounded by the distinct perfume of elderflower.

 I first discovered the enchanting flavour of Elderberry, or Sureau here in France, when I spent my first summer in England with Robin.
 We drove out into the countryside, picked the blooms from riversides, and returned home to start making elderflower cordial.
 It was a great success!
 I drank it all summer long.

 It is possible to make Elderberry champagne, liquor, syrup, wine, cordial- the list goes on!
 I use my cordial as a refreshing drink; a dash of cordial in a glass topped up with fizzy water and a lemon- delicious!
-You can also put a sneaky drop into your champagne (or other bubbly of choice) to lend it a floral, rounded taste.
+You can also put a sneaky drop in your champagne (or another bubbly of choice) to lend it a floral, rounded taste.
 You can add a splash in baking or create your own ice cream flavour- the possibilities are endless!

 Robin and I have always used Tom Parker Bowles’ recipe.
 You can find his original article here.
 It has worked every time for me and it’s simple.
 There are no complicated measurements or waiting times.
 The best time to pick the flowers is when they’re still creamy white as when they first emerge.
 It’s also best to pick them on a sunny day.